fisher/yalinka/README.md

 ## Overview

-   This is a library for Erlang language for operating on k-d trees, implemented as a set of erlang NIF (native implemented functions).
+   This is an Erlang library for operating on k-d trees, implemented as a set of erlang NIF (native implemented functions).

-   For general information about k-d trees see [wikipedia article](http://en.wikipedia.org/wiki/K-d_tree).
+   For general information about k-d trees please see [wikipedia article](http://en.wikipedia.org/wiki/K-d_tree).

+   In short, k-d tree object is a set of points in k-dimensional space, organized (indexed) in memory so that the search operation for nearest point next to a given would be as fast as possible.
+This library is specially optimized for querying large dataset (millions of points).

 ## Requirements